GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 #### About passport logs

 The location of passport logs is `/opt/gluu/node/passport/logs`.
-By default severity of messages logged is `INFO`.
+By default, severity of messages logged is `INFO`.
 You can tweak this by altering Passport's configuration file.
 For more information see [Log level](#log-level).

 In addition to passport node logs, the log statements of the custom script are key.
 You can find those in file `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.